cafjs/caf_presentations/intro/slides.md

 * Soft real-time pub/sub
   * Trigger actions with UTC time
   * Delay a few seconds to
-    * scale to millions of actions,
+    * scale to millions of actions
-    * <100 msec of each other,
+    * <100 msec of each other
-    * and across the globe.
+    * and across the globe
 * Bundle commands for safety
-  * cache whole bundles in device,
+  * Cache whole bundles in device
-  * piggyback recovery actions,
+  * Piggyback recovery actions
-  * ignore them if next bundle OK.
+  * Ignore them if next bundle OK
 * CA pipelines bundles

 ---